penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/wp-optimize/readme.txt

 8. Real world tests show the cache feature alone can make your site faster than any other caching plugin
 9. Features comparison

 == Changelog ==

+= 3.1.6 - 17/Dec/2020 =

+* FIX: Fix wrong class name

+= 3.1.5 - 17/Dec/2020 =

+* FEATURE: Introduction of Power tweaks (premium feature)
+* FEATURE: Power tweak - replace WooCommerce "Get total spent" query by a faster one
+* FIX: CloudFlare not detected on gzip and browser caching tabs
+* FIX: Cloudflare caching issue
+* FIX: Premium - Unused images - Download CSV warning
+* FIX: PHP 8 compatibility issue WP_Optimize_Browser_Cache->prepare_interval()
+* TWEAK: Upgrade jQuery code to deal with deprecations with the latest bundled version
+* TWEAK: Fix wrong usage of wp_localize_script to prevent warnings in PHP 8
+* TWEAK: Premium - Unused images - Update the data when moving images to the trash / deleting instead of doing a hard refresh
+* TWEAK: Change how default exclusions are handled
+* TWEAK: Now that PHP 8.0 has been released, bump minimum PHP version requirement from PHP 5.4 to 5.6.
+* TWEAK: Delete WP-O's .htaccess rules at deactivation
+* TWEAK: Premium - Unused images - Separate unused images and unused image sizes processes
+* TWEAK: Update jQuery document ready style to the one not deprecated in jQuery 3.0
+* TWEAK: Minify CSS - Possibility to toggle the google fonts `display=swap` parameter from the UI.
+* TWEAK: Fix small UI issues
+* TWEAK: Clean up all cron events when deactivating the plugin
+* TWEAK: Premium - Possibility to set permissions for purging page cache and minify files.
+* TWEAK: Bypass minify when editing a post using the Brizy editor
+* TWEAK: Renamed UpdraftCentral's command classes filter
+* TWEAK: Bump WP version requirement to 4.4+, and PHP version requirement to 5.4+
+* TWEAK: Purge caches when updating a plugin / theme (also when updating using a ZIP archive)
+* TWEAK: Improve the admin bar "cache" menu
+* TWEAK: Show information about Cloudflare support
+* TWEAK: Database optimization - Resume optimizing when a timeout occurs
+* TWEAK: Remove redundant code
+* TWEAK: Cache feature - Do not cache pages with fatal errors
+* TWEAK: Cache feature - Do not cache RSS feeds
+* TWEAK: Page cacheing - Prevent adding the "comment cookie" when ordering on WooCommerce

+= 3.1.4 - 15/Sep/2020 =

+* FIX: Prevent fatal error when updating

+= 3.1.3 - 15/Sep/2020 =

+* TWEAK: Added Oasis Workflow Pro tables to the list
+* FIX: Unused images - restore from trash UI issue
+* FIX: Premium - Unused images - Images trash works on multisite
+* TWEAK: Prevent GLOB_BRACE warning on systems not supporting it
+* TWEAK: Minify - Reset minified files when saving an Elementor page or post
+* TWEAK: Minify - Purge cached assets when UpdraftCentral was updated.
+* TWEAK: Minify - Enable users to defer all JavaScript, including the merged and minified assets
+* TWEAK: Minify - Improve general compatibility with The Events Calendar and other plugins
+* TWEAK: Image compression - prevent database warning when the table `ewwwio_images` does not exist
+* TWEAK: Image compression - Detect already compressed images by other plugins (ShortPixel Image Optimizer, Smush, Imagify, Compress JPEG & PNG images by TinyPNG, EWWW Image Optimizer)
+* TWEAK: Image compression - Added compression stats in the Media Library's list view
+* TWEAK: Image compression - Possibility to restore all compressed images
+* TWEAK: Image compression - Remove NitroSmush service, which is no longer active.
+* TWEAK: Image compression - Tweak user agent when requesting to resmush.it
+* TWEAK: Preserve selected optimizations when saving settings
+* TWEAK: Page caching - Prevent PHP Notice: Trying to get property ‘comment_status’ of non-object
+* TWEAK: Cache - Do not serve from cache when a user has posted a comment
+* TWEAK: Cache feature - Added integration with Cloudflare (Premium)
+* TWEAK: Page caching - Rename variables in the global context to more specific names
+* TWEAK: Premium - Prevent potential JS error in the "unused images" feature
+* TWEAK: Premium - Unused images - Add support for Slider Revolution
+* TWEAK: Premium - Unused images - use the URL stored in attachment meta-data as fallback
+* TWEAK: Premium - Unused images - Only fetch image informations when requesting the information to be displayed
+* TWEAK: Premium - Lazy-load - Show a notice when a known plugin also provides lazy-loading, instead of disabling the feature
+* TWEAK: Minify - Only load the required vendor classes instead of using composer's autoload in order to prevent compatibility issues
+* TWEAK: Minify - Added filters `wpo_minify_get_js` and `wpo_minify_get_css` to enable users to do extra processing before saving the code
+* TWEAK: Minify - Prevent PHP warning when no log is present
+* TWEAK: Minify - Prevent error when the function gzencode doesn't exist
+* TWEAK: Removed MetaSlider notice in the notices collection

+= 3.1.2 - 03/Jun/2020 =

+* TWEAK: Only load minify dependencies when the feature is enabled, reducing the risk of conflicts with plugins with obsolete/incompatible library versions

+= 3.1.1 - 03/Jun/2020 =

+* FIX: Minify - Make the feature unavailable when W3 Total Cache is active (an ancient version of the library in that plugin is incompatible and can cause a crash if either plugin attempts to perform minification)
+* TWEAK: Tweak polling interval for fetching WP-O minify cache information

+= 3.1.0 - 02/Jun/2020 =

+* FEATURE: Major new feature: JS and CSS combination and minification.
+Read more at: https://getwpo.com/faqs/category/minification/
+* FIX: Image compression - delete backup images in a non-dated folders
+* FIX: Premium - Unused images - Only move relevant images to trash
+* FIX: Cache feature - Show correct preloading status
+* FIX: Fixed optimizations preview on multisite
+* FIX: Cache feature - Fixed error handling for cache preload action
+* FIX: Call to unavailable function was breaking page cacheing on old WP versions without add_filter() available early
+* TWEAK: Premium - Do not show the loading overlay on the database screen when loading the unused images list
+* TWEAK: Periodically update the plugins' tables list (plugin.json)
+* TWEAK: Do not use wp_get_upload_dir() on WP versions before it is available
+* TWEAK: Prevent JavaScript error when showing a notice after purging the cache
+* TWEAK: Cache feature - Better handle errors when enabling or disabling caching
+* TWEAK: Cache feature - Use HTTP headers to indicate page caching status
+* TWEAK: Premium - Unused images - Added filter `wpo_unused_images_ids`
+* TWEAK: Cache feature - Prevent purging the whole cache when saving a WooCommerce product
+* TWEAK: Premium - Page cache - "Do not cache this post" setting to only be effective when viewing a single post or page.
+* TWEAK: Cache feature - Added the filter wpo_cache_preload_sitemap_filename to enable overriding of the sitemap name used for preloading
+* TWEAK: Make all tooltips accessible via keyboard navigation
+* TWEAK: scandir() usages changed to opendir()
+* TWEAK: Database optimizations - Add Gravityforms to list and tweak UI
+* TWEAK: Cache feature - Preload indicates when using a sitemap
+* TWEAK: Hide the "remember to save settings" notice after saving.
+* TWEAK: Updater in paid version now will make checks on availability without needing login

+= 3.0.19 - 31/Mar/2020 =

+* FIX: Fix force tables optimisations checkboxes
+* FIX: Fix tablesorter issue preventing the optimisations from displaying
+* FIX: Premium - Fix Spam and Trashed Comments preview
+* TWEAK: Premium - Possibility to exclude a page from cache from the page / post edit

+= 3.0.18 - 27/Mar/2020 =

+* TWEAK: Wipe WP-Optimize settings function
+* FIX: Don't override advanced-cache.php if caching is disabled

+= 3.0.17 - 19/Mar/2020 =

+* FIX: Show image as uncompressed after restoring backup from the media modal
+* FIX: Save the last state for "take a backup" checkboxes
+* TWEAK: Load optimizations and database tables list via ajax
+* TWEAK: Move database optimization settings to the database page
+* TWEAK: Improve error handling for ajax requests
+* TWEAK: Cache feature - Add the filter `wpo_cache_show_cached_by_comment` to enable users to hide the HTML comment <!-- Cached by WP-Optimze... -->
+* TWEAK: Cache feature - Clear archive page cache when post is updated
+* TWEAK: Cache feature - Possibility to exclude front page from the cache
+* TWEAK: Cache feature - Deny direct access to cache files folder
+* TWEAK: Cache feature - Prevent direct access to cache config content
+* TWEAK: Image compression - Prevent confusing errors when restoring an image whose backup file was deleted
+* TWEAK: Only show the plugin's own notices on WP-Optimize's pages
+* TWEAK: Remove MetaSlider related message
+* TWEAK: Premium - Page cache - Possibility to generate a cache file per country with WooCommerce geolocation
+* TWEAK: Premium - Reorganise cache extensions to only keep the code required at the cache generation / fetching stage
+* TWEAK: Premium - Unused images - add support for non-dated folders
+* TWEAK: Premium - Unused images - Added wpo_unused_images_per_page filter for filtering images per page count
+* TWEAK: Premium - Unused images - Possibility to move unused images to trash before completely deleting

 = 3.0.16 - 27/Jan/2020 =